devclub-iitd/Yearbook/README.md

 dbeb - biotechnology
 ```
 4. At this point of time, there are no pictures in yearbooks.
-5. Admin must download all the yearbooks, by hitting Ctrl + P once they have opened their yearbooks.
-Use the following settings to download the yearbooks in Chrome browser. @Arshdeep, add the settings you used on your vision computer, they would be saved in the browser.
+5. Admin must download all the yearbooks, by hitting Ctrl + P once they have opened the yearbooks.
+Use the following settings to download the yearbooks in a chrome browser:
+ * Set the zoom to 125% (yeah, that changes the print of the yearbook)
+ * Enable background graphics
+ * Set margins to none, if that doesn't look good, let it be default
 6. Now we need to optimize the size of the yearbooks using ps2pdf command.
 To do that run this for each book:
   * ps2pdf <file_input> <file_output>

   Alternatively,
   * Create a new folder and put all the downloaded yearbooks inside it.
   * Create a new folder inside this folder with the name "optimized".
-  * Create a new file with the name optimize.sh and copy-paste the following inside it,
+  * Create a new file with the name "optimize.sh" and copy-paste the following inside it,
     ```
     for VAR in $(ls)
     do